 Lesson No. 1: Put Yourself Out There, Constantly

 Bottom line: Don’t take the Field of Dreams approach – “if you build it, they will come,” which is not a recipe for success in anything related to marketing.
-Put yourself out there constantly and don’t be shy, including you as the primary owner.
+Put yourself out there constantly and be aggressive.

-Lesson No. 2: Focus on a Narrower Area at First
+Lesson No. 2: Be Known for a Narrower Focus

 Remember Amazon?
 Well, it started out only in the book business.
 And became great at that category before branching out and dominating nearly every aspect of e-commerce.
 Nike?
 It was all about shoes at the beginning.
-Focus matters when you’re starting out.
-It’s OK if it’s a smaller niche, what’s most important is that you become known in that particular niche.
+Focus matters when you’re starting out and when you’re still a midsize company.
+It’s OK if it’s a smaller niche; what’s most important is that you become known in that particular niche.
 Maybe it’s marketing for real estate agents or plumbers?
-Maybe it’s catering to a particular, set demographic of retirees?
+Maybe it’s catering to a particular demographic of retirees?
 Maybe it’s even narrower – retirees in a more fixed-income bracket.

 - You’ll be able to hone your messaging more specifically to the target audience, which will create better response rates.